MercurialJD/Algorithms-and-Data-Structures/README.md

-## Brief Descriptions
+## Summaries

-*Detailed descriptions of each homework are provided within the corresponding folder.*
+*Brief summaries for each homework are listed below, but you may want to refer to detailed descriptions provided within the corresponding folder.*

 ### Programming Homework